Glenn Robinson III: Return to Philadelphia (2020)

 On February 6, 2020, Robinson and teammate Alec Burks were traded to the Philadelphia 76ers in exchange for three second-round draft picks.
-Robinson matched his career-high of 25 points again on March 3, 2020 against the Los Angeles Lakers.
+Robinson matched his career high of 25 points again on March 3, 2020, against the Los Angeles Lakers.

 Sacramento Kings (2020–2021)

 On December 2, 2020, Robinson signed a one-year contract with the Sacramento Kings.
 On February 24, 2021, the Kings waived Robinson.
+This transaction occurred immediately before the NBA deadline by which nonguaranteed contracts become guaranteed for the season, which saved the team about $1 million.